jmccormick-mm/middle-coast-website/generate-cli-implementation-plan.md

 - Middle Coast branding applied (colors, fonts, content)
 - No major visual bugs

+**Plain English Summary**:
+After this step, you have a working end-to-end system.
+You can type `npm run generate -- https://some-website.com` and watch your computer automatically create a new Middle Coast website layout based on that reference.
+The whole pipeline works: analyze → generate → save → display.
+Any bugs have been fixed, and the AI consistently produces working code that looks professional.
+You now have a magic wand that turns any website into a Middle Coast-branded version.

 **Dependencies**: Steps 2.1-2.2
 **Estimated Time**: 4 hours (includes debugging/iteration)

+**Phase 2 Summary**:
+By the end of Phase 2, you have a complete working AI layout generator.
+Anyone can run a simple command, point it at any website, and get a professional Middle Coast layout automatically created and deployed.
+The system is reliable, the output looks good, and everything works end-to-end.
+You've gone from scattered pieces to a polished tool that actually delivers on the AI-powered promise.

 ---